Tennesseans for Alternatives to the Death Penalty

 Description

 Working with the TASMIE coalition, TADP educates Tennesseans about the human and financial costs of pursuing the death penalty for those who have severe mental illness and why these individuals should not be eligible for a death sentence.
-Recognizing the need for public safety, life without parole would still be an option for these violent offenders, but with death off the table, victims' families will be provided legal finality much sooner, and the state will save millions of dollars that can be used for mental health treatment, compensation for victims' families, and additional resources for law enforcement.
+Other sentences to ensure public safety and accountability would still be available.
+With the death sentence off the table, surviving family members of murder victims would be provided with legal finality much sooner while the State would save millions of dollars that can be used for mental health treatment, compensation for victims' families, and additional training for law enforcement around engaging those experiencing a mental health crisis.

 Program Areas Served